-TPM2\Shutdown(TPM\SU\STATE) preserves the majority of the TPM operational state so that it may be restored on a subsequent TPM2 Startup().
-TPM2 Shutdown(TPM SU CLEAR) preserves a minimal amount of state, mostly to ensure continuity of the TPM timing functions.
+TPM2\Shutdown(TPM\SU\STATE) preserves the majority of the TPM operational state so that it can be restored on a subsequent TPM2\Startup().
+TPM2\Shutdown(TPM\SU\CLEAR) preserves a minimal amount of state, mostly to ensure continuity of the TPM timing functions.